Christopher Wyze

 • ...brainchild of singer-songwriter Christopher Wyze and producer Ralph Carter – musicians who had met 10 years earlier in Clarksdale at a blues gathering

-• lyrics are catchy and tells a story.
+• lyrics are catchy and tell a story.

 • A lot...went into this project (DVD, CD, elaborate CD package and recorded live at the Chapel at the Shake Up Inn in Clarksdale)